Xiaomi YU7: Chassis

 The YU7 has a double wishbone front and five-link independent rear suspension, and all versions of have continuous damping control, while the Pro and Max versions also have dual-chamber air suspension with 75 mm of height adjustment and over 40% stiffness adjustment.
 The 19-inch wheels are paired with 245/55 R19 tires, and the YU7 is compatible with 21-inch wheels with 275/40 R21 tires at the rear.
 The Max variant is equipped with 4-piston fixed-caliper Brembo brakes, and can stop from 100. km/h in 33.9 m.

 The YU7's chassis consists of 90.2% high-strength steel and aluminium, and has a torsional rigidity of 47,610 N·m/deg.
 It has a 659 mm frontal crumple zone which features a 20-in-1 integrated aluminium die cast impact attenuator located between the front-wheel strut towers, and tubular reinforcement beams made from Xiaomi's self-developed 2200 MPa proprietary steel alloy in the front and rear doors, which strengthens the A- and B-pillars by a claimed 25% and 70.5%, respectively.
 It also has a large die-cast three-section rear subframe, and a claimed 'bulletproof coating' shared with the SU7 Ultra on the battery pack.
 Xiaomi says that the YU7 passes over 50 crash tests meeting or exceeding all C-NCAP and C-IASI standards.

-YU7 GT
+Xiaomi YU7 GT

-In July of 2025 multiple sources such as ArenaEV and CarNewsChina reported on prototypes of a YU7 with the SU7 Ultra powertrain, informally calling it the YU7 Ultra.
-The prototypes have been seen testing with wider wheel arches and rims not used by any other YU7 model.
-In August of 2025 a document was leaked containing details about a long wheelbase version of the SU7, as well as the Xiaomi YU9 (known in the document as Kunlun) and a high performance model carrying the codename MX11-GT, likely meaning the high performance YU7 will go on sale as the YU7 GT.
+In April 2026, Xiaomi CEO Lei Jun previewed some information about the Xiaomi YU7 GT at this year's Beijing Auto Show.
+The model is officially positioned as a "sports car-level SUV that combines long-distance travel and driving pleasure" and launched in China on 21 May 2026.

+The "GT" in YU7 GT comes from the Italian word "Gran Turismo", which translates to "Great Journey" in Chinese.
+It represents a "high-performance car suitable for long-distance travel".

+The production version of the YU7 GT was unveiled by photos from the MIIT on 6 February 2026.
+The YU7 GT packs a dual-motor powertrain with a 288 kW front motor and a 450 kW rear motor, combining for a total output of 990 hp.
+It has an acceleration from 0 to 60 mph in 2.92 seconds and a claimed top speed of 300 km/h.
+It uses the same 101.7 kWh battery pack as the YU7 Max and has a range of up to 705 km on the CLTC cycle.

+In April 2026, the YU7 GT with Track Package, which removed the rear seats and fitted with roll cage, claimed an SUV lap record on the Nürburgring Nordschleife at the time of 7:34.931, beating Audi RS Q8's lap time of 7:36.69.
+The record was broken again in the following month, with an updated time of 7:22.755.
+On 22 June, the YU7 GT set the world's first Nürburgring lap record for an autonomous vehicle, with a time of 10:29.483.